syncfusion-content/install-docs/Common/Essential-Studio/Upgrade.md

 documentation: ug
 ---

+# Upgrade Essential Studio

-# Upgrade from one version to another version.
+## Upgrade from one version to another version.

 You can upgrade to the latest version by downloading and installing the platforms you require from [this](https://www.syncfusion.com/downloads/latest-version) link.
 After upgrading to the latest version, instead of upgrading your projects manually, you can use the Syncfusion Project Migration for migrating your projects.